-Staff members are trained annually to fill in the log-book (see in Figure below and in Appendix F in Excel spreadsheet) located at the intern station at the front of the office when there are LEP encounters and reminders are given at various staff meetings throughout the year.
-Due to stay-at-home orders in FY21, staff reported (not logged in) the following encounters listed in Appendix F.
+Staff members are trained annually to fill in the logbook (see in Figure below and in Appendix F in Excel spreadsheet) located in the Director of Arts Access/Title VI Coordinator's office when there are LEP encounters and reminders are given at various staff meetings throughout the year.
+In FY23, staff reported through email (not logged in) the following encounters listed in Appendix F.

-Appendix F FY21 LEP Logbook W - 5 .
-W. C. Chia

-Language Encounters # of in- person/field site work encounters # of written (email encounters per year) # of phone encounters per year
+Appendix F FY23 LEP Logbook Language Encounters # of in- person/field site work encounters per year # of written (email encounters per year) # of phone encounters per year

-Spanish - totals per year 1 63 15

-Other Languages - totals 0 55 21

-"other languages:"
+Spanish 4 70 30

-Choctaw 0 0 0
+Choctaw 1 0 0

-Kurdish 0 10 10
+Kurdish 0 13 10

-Chinese 0 15 5
+Chinese 1 13 8

-Japanese 0 15 4
+Japanese 0 27 10

-Hindi 0 15 2

-Totals 1 118 36
+Hindi 3 20 5

+Totals 9 143 63

-Total encounters: 155
+Total encounters: 215

-Due to stay-at-home orders,

-staff reported (not logged in) the

-following encounters listed in

-Appendix F.

-Folk life staff reported that in

-all occurrences above, individuals

-chose to conduct communication
+Staff reported (not logged in) the following encounters listed in Appendix F. Folk life staff reported that in all occurrences above, individuals chose to conduct communication in English.

-in English.